risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

 deployments
-   way to automate management of pods
+   way to automate the management of pods

-   - desired state - can be specified for a set of pods, cluster will work to maintain the state
+   - desired state - can be specified for a set of pods, the cluster will work to maintain the state

    - scaling - number of replicas needed can be specified, deployments will add or remove replicas to meet the requirement

-   - rolling updates - ability to change deployment container image to newer version, the deployments will gradually replace old containers with the new one, incremental changes and zero downtime updates
+   - rolling updates - the ability to change deployment container image to a newer version, the deployments will gradually replace old containers with the new one, incremental changes and zero downtime updates

-   - self healing - if for any reason a pod fails or gets accidentally destroyed, new pod will be spin up to replace it
+   - self-healing - if for any reason a pod fails or gets accidentally destroyed, a new pod will be spin up to replace it

 |